Acts 3

 7 And having taken hold of him by the right hand he raised him up, and immediately his feet and ankle bones were made strong.
 8 And leaping up he stood and walked, and entered with them into the temple, walking, and leaping, and praising God. vv.7-8 The Healing.
 Peter took hold of him by the right hand, the hand of power.
 As soon as he lifted the man to his feet, those feet and ankle bones were made strong.
 It’s an amazing thing when you consider forty years of lameness, and how those bones would have deteriorated, and grown deformed.
 Luke, the beloved physician, notices the feet and ankle bones.
 It is not a gradual restoration, but an instant transformation.
 He went into the temple with Peter and John, “walking, and leaping, and praising God”.

 9 And all the people saw him walking and praising God; 10 and they recognised him, that it was “he” who sat for alms at the Beautiful gate of the temple; and they were filled with wonder and amazement at what had happened to him.
 11 And as he held Peter and John, all the people ran together to them in the portico which is called Solomon’s, greatly wondering. vv.9-11 Effect on the People.
 The people of Jerusalem saw the healed man, and they knew exactly who he was.
-The results was “wonder and amazement”, and it brought the people near to listen to Peter.
+The result was “wonder and amazement”, and it brought the people near to listen to hear Peter.
 The people had seen a tremendous display of grace in a physical healing, and now they would be presented with God’s grace to the nation for a moral healing.
 Would they accept it?

 Solomon’s porch